Vyral/base-template/_posts/2019-12-30-lets-make-2020-your-best-year-ever.md

 2020 is upon us\!
 We’ve just come off 11 years of a bull market run—it will be 11 years officially in March of 2020.
 Interest rates are currently down, and we’re still seeing good market activity in certain areas and price points.
 Here’s what we can expect in the market with the arrival of a new year.

-If you have a 2,500-to-4,500 square-foot house (some might call these homes ‘McMansions’), sales are expected to accelerate over the next few years as baby boomers age.
+If you have a 2,500 to 4,500 square-foot house (some might call these homes ‘McMansions’), sales are expected to accelerate over the next few years as baby boomers age.
 Many of my clients are selling those homes and moving south to warmer weather.
 If you’re thinking about retiring and you own one of these houses, it’s a good time to sell.
 My thought is that we’ll see a glut of homes with larger square footages on the market in the Capital Region.

-Speaking of the New Year, have you made your New Year’s resolutions yet?
+Speaking of the new year, have you made your New Year’s resolutions yet?

 I know—change is difficult. **We won’t change until the pain of staying where we are becomes greater than the pain of changing.**